Photo courtesy of Thom Wolf

-Barnaby House, Independence Place, Chesapeake House and Zagami House provided 81 adults and 164 children with safe, service enriched, permanent affordable housing in 2011.
+Barnaby House, Independence Place, Chesapeake House, Griffin House, and Zagami House provided 86 adults and 178 children with safe, service enriched, permanent affordable housing in 2012.
 Ninety-six percent of the families maintained their health, sobriety and income.

-Thea Bowman House served 17 homeless and extremely low income adults with 32 children in 2011.
-Eighty-six percent of the families served successfully remained in or completed the program in 2011.
+Thea Bowman House served 16 homeless and extremely low income adults with 32 children in 2012.
+Seventy-nine percent of the families served successfully remained in or completed the program in 2012.